immonhotep/health_centre/README.md

 Simple doctor/patient appointment booking application, backend code written in python, and django framework (mostly custom class based views), frontend made with free boostrap templates, elements and css.
 Charts made with chart.js

-Application reason: only for educational purposes, pratice django python and bootstrap.
+Application reason: only for educational purposes, practice django python and bootstrap.

 Application able to do the following:
 Separate registration, profile, dashboard features for Doctors, and Patients, and for site administrators.
 Time slot booking system, and simple communication between users.